Karen-Najafzadeh/Unity-Internship-Learning-Documentation/Common Git Commands/README.md

 ```
 - These settings are used for commits to associate changes with your identity.

+- **Description**: Configuring your username and email is crucial as it helps in identifying the author of the commits.
+This information is stored in the commit history.

 ### **1.2 Check your Git configuration**
 ```sh
 git config --list
 ```
 - Displays the current Git configuration.

+- **Description**: This command lists all the Git configurations that are currently set, including user information, editor preferences, and more.

 ---